Previous dayMarch 25, 2026Next day

 3.5 km---✓ ReviewedUSGS →

-This magnitude 2.4 event was detected 102 km SSE of King Cove, Alaska on March 25, 2026, with origin time 19:52 UTC.
+A magnitude 2.4 earthquake was recorded 102 km SSE of King Cove, Alaska on March 25, 2026 at 19:52 UTC.
 At a depth of just 3.5 km, this was a very shallow event, close enough to the surface that modest magnitudes can produce significant local shaking.
-Geolocation places the event at 54.266°N, -161.516°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
+The epicenter is at 54.266°, -161.516°.
+The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.4 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-03-25